-On line 6c enter your account number shown on your checks (see sample check on this page).
 The account number can be up to 17 characters (both numbers and letters).
 Include hyphens but omit spaces and special symbols.
 Enter the number from left to right and leave any unused boxes blank.
-On the sample check on this page, the number is 1357902468.

 Any refund that you may be entitled to will be reflected in your bank statement.